Bienvenue en Suisse!

 - English Forum – This is a great forum made up of a huge group of expats from all over the world.
 You can search for items other expats are selling, post a “wanted” ad, browse recipes, or search for previous threads to find helpful tips about Customs fees, housing, transportation, relocation, employment, etc. It’s in English.
 Sometimes folks are a bit negative, but sometimes they’re incredibly helpful, and sometimes it’s just good entertainment!

 - Taxes for Expats – Tax firm based in New York that specializes in filing US taxes for Americans living abroad.
 We hired them to do our taxes for the year we lived in Switzerland.
 They are not cheap (we paid about $400 for very few forms filed), but they are exceedingly responsive, professional, and competent.
+If you have to file taxes as an expat, they’re one of the best resources for Switzerland.

 - TurboTax – Who hasn’t used TurboTax?
 In the US, we always filed our state and federal taxes with this popular software.
 During our second year in Germany, we opted to use TurboTax to file our own US taxes.
 Combined Oregon State and federal cost about $110 minus a 15% coupon from Oregon Community Credit Union.